 An HR representative who is involved in human resource management and understands the impact of records management on an organization’s strategy.

 A Data Protection Officer or their designee who understands HIPAA compliance requirements and how to implement them in an organization.

 3- Creating an inventory of all your current records

 The inventory that your company has is the most important asset of any business.
-You need to create an inventory of all your current records to be able to identify them quickly and accurately when you need them.
+You need to create an inventory of all your current records to be able to manage records lifecycle.
 This is especially important in a changing environment where information changes at a rapid pace.